 In addition, since April 2013, the SEM has introduced a fast-track procedure for the following countries of origin with a very low recognition rate: Nigeria, Gambia, Morocco, Tunisia, Senegal and Algeria.
 These cases cannot be treated in the 48-hour procedure, as the organisation of return to non-visa-waiver-countries is more complicated.
 In these cases, the SEM plans to take a decision within 20 days.
-The asylum seekers are not transferred to the cantons, but the procedures are normally concluded while they are still in the federal reception and processing centres.66
+The asylum seekers are not transferred to the cantons, but the procedures are normally concluded while they are still in the federal reception and processing centres.
+69

 In January 2016, the SEM confirmed that it will maintain its treatment strategy: manifestly unfounded cases as well as applications from countries with a low recognition rate (48-hour procedure and fast-track procedure) and Dublin cases are treated with priority.
-The SEM acknowledges that this can lead to longer procedures for persons who are in need of protection.67
+The SEM acknowledges that this can lead to longer procedures for persons who are in need of protection.70

-In 2017, 4,945 cases were treated in the fast-track procedure and the 48-hour procedure.
-Out of these cases, 33 were granted asylum and 201 persons were granted temporary admission.68
+In 2018, 2,790 cases were treated in the fast-track procedure and 1,659 in the 48-hour procedure.
+Out of these cases, 184 concerned unaccompanied children 71

-62 SEM, Information provided by email, 3 August 2017.
+Information provided by the SEM, 3 August 2017.